df424/drexel_INFO-T780/search/README.md

 Let our word consist of a vector of 9 numbers where 0 is reserved for the empty space.

-Let our actions consist of moving the empty space (0) in the four principal directions where a movement that would take the empthy space outside of the game world has no effect.
+Let our actions consist of moving the empty space (0) in the four principal directions where a movement that would take the empty space outside of the game world has no effect.

 <h3>Problem 2:</h3>